Support our work ❤️

 Emirates FA Cup Final

 The biggest one-day sports events in London.
 It feels louder at Wembley, pubs are packed, and the city is in a special mood on matchdays.
-Despite not going to the stadium, you'll find sports bars, pop-up screenings, and fans on the tube.
-DONE WITH WORDTUNE AND NEW TOOL
+Sports bars, pop-ups, and fans on the tube make up for not going to the stadium.

 Dates: Saturday 16th May 2026